San Juan County profile

 Current industry employment statistics are available on the Labor area summaries page.

 San Juan County averaged 5,960 nonfarm jobs in 2019, 150 jobs or 2.6 percent above the previous year.
 The San Juan job market took longer than the state or the nation to recover from the Great Recession.
 The San Juan County recovery remained extremely fragile and highly dependent on the demand for leisure-related travel to the San Juan Islands over summer holidays.
 As of 2019, the county appeared to have nearly reached the pre-recession job tally; a recovery that took over a decade.
 By summer 2020, the gains that took a decade to achieve were lost.
 August employment tallies dropped below January and were down 32 percent relative to August 2019.

-- San Juan County’s goods-producing industries are dominated by natural resources, mining and construction.
-Nationally and locally, the signature of this recession was an exceptionally hard-hit construction industry; San Juan County was no exception.
+- San Juan County’s goods-producing industries is dominated by construction.
+Nationally and locally, the signature of the 2008 recession was an exceptionally hard-hit construction industry; San Juan County was no exception.
 The county’s goods-producing sector shed an estimated 41 percent of all jobs from 2008 to 2013, and only began to show signs of recovery in 2014.
 From 2013 to 2019, construction added 170 jobs, less than half of the total number of construction jobs lost during the recession.
 Over the same time period, manufacturing added 60.

 - Service-providing employment in San Juan County hit its lowest point in 2011, after losing more than 7 percent of jobs counted in 2008.
-From 2011 to 2018, service-sector employment expanded by 360 jobs.
-Annual gains were observed in most service-sector industries detailed in the nonfarm report, with the exception of leisure and hospitality and government, which each shed jobs over the year (down 70 and 40 respectively).
+From 2011 to 2019, service-sector employment expanded by 520 jobs.
+Annual gains were observed in most service-sector industries detailed in the nonfarm report, with the aggregated collection of industries adding 110 jobs over the year.

 For historical industry employment data, contact an economist.